List of Alexandrov Ensemble soloists: Ivan Semionovich Bukreev

-Bucharest Love, Homeland Night, Wait a Day to Return (1956), Song of the Border Defence Troops, two unknown solos, Spring of 1945 duet with Boris Shemyakov, Sky Blue Eyes (1978), Near the Garden trio with I.I.
-Savchuk and E. Belyaev, American Soldiers, That Soldier Heads Up, Far Away (1978), Don't Cry, Girl, Early Apple Blossom, Regiment Polka duet with V.P.
-Gorlanov, Ready Rocket Forces duet with V.L.
-Ruslanov, City of Rostov, In Our Company, Vasya-Vasilyok duet with L. M. Kharitonov (ca.1965), I'll Always be a Soldier.

 Vladimir Abramovich Bunchikov

-Baritone soloist. (born in Yekaterinoslav 21 November 1902; died 17 March 1995).
+Baritone soloist.
+(Yekaterinoslav 21 November 1902 – 17 March 1995).
 Honoured Artist of Russia (1944).

 From 1934, he recorded songs.
 With V. Kandelaki he sang jazz, and he sang with the popular orchestra directed by B. Knushevitsky, and with Boris Alexandrov's Song and Dance Ensemble of All-Union Radio and band.
 His main repertoire was the songs of Soviet composers.
 From 1942 to 1967 he was a soloist of the All-Union Radio.
 For 25 years he performed fine duets with the lyric tenor Vladimir Nechaev (1908–1969) whom he had met during World War II.

 With the Ensemble of the All-Union Radio Committee under Boris Alexandrov he recorded Evening in the Roadstead/Night on the Road duet with P. Mikhailov (recorded 1942).